THE BEST SUIT ACCESSORIES FOR A POLISHED LOOK

 We’ve all seen photos of men pulling their cufflinks and dramatically looking away from the camera.
 Cliché poses everywhere.
-But still, cufflinks are another accessory that make you sharp in a suit.
+But still, cufflinks are another accessory that makes you sharp in a suit.

 Like neckties and pocket squares, cufflinks add some touch of fun to your suits.
-Keep in mind that cufflinks ONLY work in formal occasions and require dress shirts with French cuffs.
+Keep in mind that cufflinks ONLY work on formal occasions and require dress shirts with French cuffs.

-Socks are another piece we recommend in our list.
+Socks are another piece we recommend on our list.
 Tradition has it that socks should always match your suit trousers’ colors.
 Let your socks’ height reach midway between your knee and ankle.
 NEVER wear them up to your ankles when wearing a suit.
-That's a big fashion faux-pas!
+That's a big fashion faux pas!

-If the occasion permits, wear some funky socks and stand out from the boring and formal crowd!
+If the occasion permits, wear some funky socks and stand out from the dull and formal crowd.
 Let them match your necktie or have a pattern or design.
-That’s where our Formal Sikasoks come in — they give you self-expression while simultaneously keeping it formal.
+That’s where our Formal Sikasoks come in: They give you self-expression while simultaneously keeping it formal.

 Watches are a classic suit accessory that every man must add to his suits.

-Suspenders can add some fun to your suit if you match them to your dress shirt of funky socks.
+Suspenders can add some fun to your suit if you match them to your dress shirt or funky socks.

 Match suspenders to your shirt or your funky socks.
 Let them be darker than your top.
-Consider their length, width, and fabric too in relation to the setting.
+Consider their length, width, and fabric too with the setting.

 7. add tie bars to keep YOUR NECKTIE in place

 Tie bars add sophistication and fun to a suit.
-It keep your neckties in place while dancing, working, eating, etc.
+It keeps your neckties in place while dancing, working, eating, etc.

 Go for the traditional colors (silver, grey, or gold) and consider the necktie you’re wearing.
 Be aware of the colors of your suit’s blazer buttons, cufflinks, pocket square, watch, or belt buckle too.
 If you want something different, get fun-shaped tie bars to make your suit more modern and amusing.
-For example, get a tie bar that’s shaped like an anchor.
-It's an anc-redible idea, isn't it?!
+For example, get an anchor-shaped anchor.
+It's an anchor-edible idea, isn't it?!

-Recap on suit accessories that should elevate your suit: neckties, pocket squares, cufflinks, socks, watches, suspenders, and tie bars.
+Recap on suit accessories that can elevate your suit: neckties, pocket squares, cufflinks, socks, watches, suspenders, and tie bars.